top of page

 A small dining table and two chairs in front of a large square window and a ceiling in a herringbone pattern.

-If you know OVS you know we love natural light.
-Light is your key to making a room feel spacious.
-It's easy to underestimate the impact of heavy, overly detailed window treatments.
-Remove patterned curtains and dark blinds and watch how this impacts your space.
-Opting for light curtains that hang from the ceiling to the floor creates a sense of verticality and openness.
-Remove anything that might obstruct outdoor views and make a feature of your windows.
-If natural light is limited, use layered lighting to illuminate your space; think task lighting, recessed lighting and pendant lights.
+Opt for light curtains that hang from the ceiling to the floor.
+This creates a sense of verticality and openness.
+Do your best to remove anything that may obstruct outdoor views.
+Make a feature of your windows.
+If natural light is limited, use layered lighting to illuminate your space—think task lighting, recessed lighting, and pendant lights.

 Use Mirrors